View All

 • Decision-making applications: The structure of this game can be adapted for applications that require decision-making processes or simulations.

-• Handling invalid inputs: Implementing error-checking to ensure the user only inputs valid choices.
+Handling invalid inputs Implement input validation to ensure the user enters only valid choices (rock, paper, scissors).

 2. School Information System